 21.2(4) Decision.

 a.
 Granting of variance.
 The director shall grant a variance when the director concludes that the action is appropriate.
 The variance may be granted subject to conditions specified by the director.
-The director shall specify the time intervals as are considered appropriate for submission of reports on the progress attained in the emission reduction program.
+The director shall specify the time intervals as are considered appropriate for submission of reports on the progress attained.

 b.
 Denial of variance.
 The director shall deny a variance when the director concludes that the action is appropriate.
 The applicant may request a review hearing before the commission if the application is denied.